albertus82/cyclesmod/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/github/albertus82/cyclesmod?branch=master&svg=true)](https://ci.appveyor.com/project/albertus82/cyclesmod)
 [![Known Vulnerabilities](https://snyk.io/test/github/albertus82/cyclesmod/badge.svg?targetFile=pom.xml)](https://snyk.io/test/github/albertus82/cyclesmod?targetFile=pom.xml)

 **The Cycles - International Grand Prix Racing** is a motorcycle simulation video game.
 Dating back to 1989, it was distributed for the most popular platforms of the time, from the Commodore 64 to the IBM PC (DOS), and is now easily available as *Abandonware*.
+The game cannot be executed natively on modern operating systems, but runs greatly in [**DOSBox**](https://www.dosbox.com).

-**CyclesMod** is a *mod* for the DOS version of this game, which allows you to **change the configurations of the bikes**, which are usually not accessible to the user.
+**CyclesMod** is a *mod* for the DOS version of this game, which allows you to **change the configurations of the bikes**, which are usually not accessible to the user:

 ![Screenshot](https://user-images.githubusercontent.com/8672431/28228643-9f0171e4-68df-11e7-8bdb-681569c05030.png)

 The game allows to choose three different bikes: 125, 250 or 500cc.
 The motorcycle operating parameters are stored in the **`BIKES.INF`** binary file in the game directory. **CyclesMod** loads and interprets this file, and provides a graphical interface for inspecting and modifying the configuration of the bikes.
 On save, the program generates a new `BIKES.INF` containing the modified configuration.

-**The Cycles** cannot be executed natively on modern operating systems, but runs greatly in [**DOSBox**](https://www.dosbox.com).

 ## Download